MSc in Urban Design and Conservation: Career, Skills, Scope, Options, Outlook

 What skills and knowledge are developed in an MSc in Urban Design and Conservation program?

-The duties, tasks, roles, and responsibilities of professionals working in the field of urban design and conservation can vary depending on their specific job title and the organization they work for.
-Some general duties and responsibilities that may be common to these types of roles include designing and planning urban spaces, ensuring sustainability, conservation, communicating ideas and plans, project management, and research.
+Urban design and conservation professionals' duties, tasks, roles, and responsibilities can vary depending on their specific job title and the organization they work for.
+Some general duties and responsibilities common to these roles include designing and planning urban spaces, ensuring sustainability and conservation, communicating ideas and plans, project management, and research.

 What are the challenges faced by professionals working in the field of urban design and conservation?